SeatPlan Logo

 What’s On at Theatre Royal Brighton

-The Theatre Royal Brighton events calendar has something for everyone at the end of 2023 and into 2024.
-Some of the best West End shows of recent years are hitting the city on tour later this year.
-These include pop-musical Six, about Henry VIII’s wives, in December, Bonnie and Clyde in July and Dear Evan Hansen in October; all great events at Theatre Royal Brighton for teens who want to get into musicals!
+The Theatre Royal Brighton events calendar has something for everyone in 2024 as some of the best West End shows of recent years hit the city on tour.
+These include cult favourite musical Bonnie and Clyde in July and Dear Evan Hansen in October; both great events at Theatre Royal Brighton for older teens who want to get into musicals!

-Finally, keep your wits about you as some fantastic thrills and chills hit Brighton.
-Agatha Christie's And Then There Were None, visits in January, followed by the acclaimed ghost story The Woman in Black in March.
+Finally, keep your wits about you as some fantastic gripping dramas hit Brighton.
+Tickets for the highly anticipated, acclaimed play The Kite Runner based on the best-selling novel are popular, so be sure to grab yours to avoid disappointment.
 If you prefer light-hearted plays, try The 39 Steps in July; this Olivier Award-winning comedy based on Hitchcock's film is a riot.

 About the Theatre Royal Brighton